Riding the Trend or Protecting Profits | Jaws Acquisition Corp. (JWS)

 JWS’s Market Performance

-JWS stocks went down by -21.50% for the week, with a monthly drop of -12.81% and a quarterly performance of 20.84%.
-The volatility ratio for the week stands at 8.56% while the volatility levels for the past 30 days are set at 8.47% for Jaws Acquisition Corp..
-The simple moving average for the period of the last 20 days is -17.91% for JWS stocks with a simple moving average of 6.21% for the last 200 days.
+JWS stocks went up by 2.03% for the week, with a monthly jump of 4.37% and a quarterly performance of 41.32%.
+The volatility ratio for the week stands at 7.88% while the volatility levels for the past 30 days are set at 8.66% for Jaws Acquisition Corp..
+The simple moving average for the period of the last 20 days is -3.48% for JWS stocks with a simple moving average of 23.18% for the last 200 days.

-Volatility was left at 8.47%, however, over the last 30 days, the volatility rate increased by 8.56%, as shares sank -14.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.32% upper at present.
+Volatility was left at 8.66%, however, over the last 30 days, the volatility rate increased by 7.88%, as shares surge +5.07% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +22.63% upper at present.

-During the last 5 trading sessions, JWS fell by -21.50%, in comparison to the 20-day moving average, which settled at $14.66.
-In addition, Jaws Acquisition Corp. saw -9.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JWS rose by +2.03%, in comparison to the 20-day moving average, which settled at $14.63.
+In addition, Jaws Acquisition Corp. saw 5.07% in overturn over a single year, with a tendency to cut further gains.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.